 The next day, MIT started the morning off with a loss against the University of California but made a comeback in a close game against Div.
 III No. 2 ranked Johns Hopkins later in the day.
 Rogers tallied another six goals, bringing his weekend total to 19.
 Cheney and sophomore Jack Clark (Laguna Beach, Calif.) both amassed one goal and Tasman added five more.

-The Engineers will return to action on Friday, Sept.
+The Engineers will return to action with the first of four home games, starting on Friday, Sept.
 14 when they host Mercyhurst College at 6:00 p.m.